yvlaere/yvl-chess/README.md

 #### MVV-LVA
 Most valuable victim - least valuable attacker.
 Moves are sorted to evaluate captures where the victim is most valuable and the attacker is least valuable.
 ### Iterative deepening
-The search function is used with increasing depth.
-The best move of the previous iteration is used for ordering moves in the next iteration, increasing branch pruning by causing earlier beta cutoffs.

 ## Strength
 The chess engine was evaluated using cutechess-cli in a gauntlet against multiple instances of stockfish, with their elo set at 1600, 1700, 1800 and 1900.
 Averaging out the elo values for each one of the opponents results in an elo of 1 628.25